 Common Names: saw palmetto, American dwarf palm tree, cabbage palm

-- Saw palmetto appears to be well tolerated by most users.
-It may cause mild side effects, including stomach discomfort.
+- Saw palmetto is well tolerated by most users.
+It may cause mild side effects, including digestive symptoms or headache.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.